-In early power racks you would see thick bolts or pegs going through the rack and sticking out to hold the bar.
-Some sort of head or lip on the end of it served to stop the bar from rolling off.
-Above is an example on a vintage York rack.
+In early power racks you would see a pair of modified bolts going through the rack and sticking out to hold the bar.

-What appears to be those same pegs are still made for the Starting Strength Power Rack above.
+What appears to be those same York bolts are still made as bar holders for the Starting Strength Power Rack above.
 It’s an odd throwback.

-The round peg crushes your bar knurling with its very small contact area against the bar.
+The bolt crushes your bar knurling with its very small contact area against the bar.
 Back in the day, the overwhelming majority of bars in home gyms were cheap and not worth protecting.
-Now that people are paying more attention to the quality of bars, and the price has come down on them, protecting the bar has become a higher priority for people.
+Now that people are paying more attention to the quality of bars, and the price has come down on them to make them accessible to more people, protecting the bar has become a higher priority.